Sparse Plus Low Rank Matrix Decomposition: A Discrete Optimization Approach: Computational Results

 We report the low-rank matrix reconstruction error, the sparse matrix reconstruction error, the sparse support discovery rate, and the execution time for each method in Figures \ref{fig:scalabiliy}--\ref{fig:scalabiliy_bigN}.
-We additionally report the low-rank matrix reconstruction error, the sparse matrix reconstruction error and the execution time for each method in Table \ref{tbl:scaling_data} of Appendix \ref{sec:appendix_tables}.
+We additionally report the low-rank matrix reconstruction error, the sparse matrix reconstruction error and the execution time for {Algorithm 1, GoDec and ScaledGD} in Table \ref{tbl:scaling_data} of Appendix \ref{sec:appendix_tables}.
 Let $\bm{\hat{S}}$ denote the sparse matrix returned by either Algorithm \ref{alg:AM} or GoDec.
 We define the sparse matrix reconstruction error analogously to the low-rank matrix reconstruction error as $\frac{\Vert\bm{\hat{S}} - \bm{S}\Vert_F^2}{\Vert\bm{S}\Vert_F^2}$. {Let $\mathcal{I}(\bm{S}) = \{(i, j): S_{ij} \neq 0\}$ denote the support of the sparse matrix $\bm{S}$, i.e., the set of indices for which the matrix $\bm{S}$ takes non zero values.
 Then,} we define the sparse support discovery rate to be $\frac{1}{k_1}\sum_{(i, j) \in \mathcal{I}(\bm{S})}\mathbbm{1}(\hat{S}_{ij} \neq 0)$.
-The execution time reported is the average runtime for a single trial of a given method.
-The performance metric of greatest interest is the low-rank matrix reconstruction error.
+The execution time reported is the average runtime for a single trial of a given method. {We note that if AccAltProj were implemented in Julia, it would very likely exhibit more favorable runtimes than its publicly available MATLAB implementation \citep{bezanson2017julia}.} The performance metric of greatest interest is the low-rank matrix reconstruction error { followed by the sparse matrix reconstruction error}.

-Our main findings from this set of experiments are: \begin{enumerate} \item Algorithm \ref{alg:AM} outperforms GoDec and ScaledGD across most trials by obtaining lower sparse and low-rank reconstruction errors, while having a comparable execution time.
+Our main findings from this set of experiments are: \begin{enumerate} \item Algorithm \ref{alg:AM} outperforms GoDec{, AccAltProj} and ScaledGD across most trials by obtaining lower sparse and low-rank reconstruction errors, while having a comparable execution time.